SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 petab_problem = PEtabODEProblem(petab_model)
 nothing # hide
 ```
+Since no additional input is given, default optiosn are selected by PEtab.jl (and generally, its choices are good).

 To fit a parameter set we use the `calibrate_model` function.
 In addition to our `PEtabODEProblem`, we must also provide an initial guess (which can be generated with the `generate_startguesses` function) and an optimisation algorithm (which needs to be imported specifically).
 PEtab.jl supports various [optimisation methods and options](@ref petab_optimisation_optimisers).
 ```petab1
 using Optim